h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 **Notes**:

-- H2O can only load data from Hive v2 due to a limited implementation of the JDBC interface by Hive in earlier versions.
+- H2O can only load data from Hive version 2.2.0 or greater due to a limited implementation of the JDBC interface by Hive in earlier versions.

 - This feature is still experimental.
 In addition, Hive2 support in H2O is not yet suitable for large datasets.

 A demo showing how to ingest data from Hive through the Hive v2 JDBC driver is available `here <https://github.com/h2oai/h2o-tutorials/blob/master/tutorials/hive_jdbc_driver/Hive.md>`__.
 The basic steps are described below.